Jhargram Lok Sabha constituency

-Jhargram Lok Sabha constituency is one of the 543 parliamentary constituencies in India.
+Jhargram Lok Sabha constituency is one of the 543 constituencies of the lower house of parliament in India.

 The constituency centres on Jhargram in West Bengal.
 The seat is reserved for scheduled tribes.
 Four of the seven assembly segments of No. 33 Jhargram Lok Sabha constituency are in Jhargram district, two in Paschim Medinipur district and one assembly segment is in Purulia district.

 Assembly segments

 As per order of the Delimitation Commission issued in 2006 in respect of the delimitation of constituencies in the West Bengal, parliamentary constituency no. 33 Jhargram, reserved for Scheduled tribes (ST), is composed of the following segments: